Federated Concept-Based Models: Interpretable models with distributed supervision: Introduction

 \section{Introduction}

 In many real-world applications, the deployment of machine learning systems is subject to constraints beyond predictive accuracy: practitioners need models whose predictions are interpretable and auditable, providing tools for error diagnosis, fairness assessment, and compliance with legal standards ~\cite{kaminski2021, li2022, dhar2023}.
-Among existing approaches, \emph{concept-based models} (CMs) offer an established framework in which predictions are formulated in terms of high-level, human-interpretable variables, referred to as \emph{concepts}~\cite{koh2020, espinosa2022}.
+Among existing approaches, \emph{Concept-based Models} (CMs) offer an established framework in which predictions are formulated in terms of high-level, human-interpretable variables, referred to as \emph{concepts}~\cite{ganter1999formal, koh2020, espinosa2022}.
 In practice, however, their applicability is constrained by the need for explicit concept supervision during training~\citep{debole2025if,poeta2023}.
-Concept annotations are costly, time-consuming, and rarely available at scale within a single data source.
+Concept annotations are often expensive to obtain, time-consuming, and rarely available at scale within a single data source.

-A natural way to alleviate this limitation is to pool concept knowledge across multiple data owners, such as hospitals, research centers, or devices \cite{litjens1399HE2018, kaissisSecureFL2020}.
-Federated learning (FL) provides a principled paradigm for collaborative training without sharing raw data, making it particularly appealing in privacy-sensitive settings where concept annotations themselves may encode sensitive information \cite{mcmahanFL2023a}.
-Yet, current FL frameworks lack modeling paradigms that support concept-level interpretability.
-Existing CM formulations are poorly aligned with realistic federated deployments because they typically assume a fixed concept space and a concept-dependent architecture designed upfront.
-In contrast, real-world FL systems are inherently \emph{evolving}, i.e., participating institutions ( \emph{clients}) may rely on heterogeneous annotations, and can join or leave over time, requiring updates not only to learned parameters but also to the model structure itself \cite{jothimurugesanFedDrift2023, jarczewskiLetsF2024, fenoglioFLUX2025, liFLProfile2026}.
+A natural way to alleviate this limitation is to pool concept knowledge across multiple data owners, such as hospitals, research centers, or devices \cite{litjens1399HE2018, kaissisSecureFL2020}. \emph{Federated Learning} (FL) provides a principled paradigm for collaborative training without sharing raw data, making it particularly appealing in privacy-sensitive settings where concept annotations themselves may encode sensitive information \cite{mcmahanFL2023a}.
+However, combining CMs with FL creates a fundamental mismatch: FL is designed for dynamic settings in which clients may join or leave and client data distributions may differ, while still relying on a shared model architecture with a fixed parameterization.
+CMs challenge this assumption, as their architecture is explicitly tied to the available concept set and, often, to the dependencies among concepts.
+As a result, changes that FL can typically absorb at the level of client participation or data distribution may require architectural adaptation in CMs.
+This issue becomes especially pronounced in realistic FL deployments, where several sources of variation may exist \cite{jothimurugesanFedDrift2023, jarczewskiLetsF2024, fenoglioFLUX2025, liFLProfile2026}.